liweinan/javaee/readme.txt

  The default-ds.xml file installs a data source named jdbc/__default, so that both JBoss AS and GlassFish have a data source with the same name.

- You can also set jboss.home on the commandline:
+ You can also keys jboss.home on the commandline:

   mvn package jboss:hard-deploy -Djboss.home=/path/to/jboss-as-6.0.0.Final

- In all, you have three options to set the path of your JBoss AS installation:
+ In all, you have three options to keys the path of your JBoss AS installation:

  1. Set the JBOSS_HOME environment variable (e.g., export JBOSS_HOME=/path/to/jboss-as)
  2. Define the jboss.home Maven property in $HOME/.m2/settings.xml